NihalJain/hbase-operator-tools/hbase-hbck2/README.md

 MasterProcWALs will bloat too.
-If after the cluster settles, there is a stuck Lock or Procedure or the count of WALs doesn't ever come down but only grows, then operator intervention is needed to alieve the blockage.
+If after the cluster settles, there is a stuck Lock or Procedure or the count of WALs doesn't ever come down but only grows, then operator intervention is needed to remove the blockage.

 Lists of locks and procedures can also be obtained via the hbase shell: